matwerber1/jet-proshop-ii-router-table-insert/README.md

 Plans for a DIY router table insert for a Jet Proshop II table saw that allows you to keep both wings in place.

-I was originally planning to make a different design but made a cut in the wrong place and had to improvise with my remaining wood on hand - didn't feel like going to go get more.
-I ended up coming up with a plan that I like much more.
+I was originally planning to make a different design but made a cut in the wrong place and had to improvise with my remaining wood on hand as I didn't want to go to the store again.

-What's cool is that, unlike some of the other plans I saw that call for removing one of your existing wings, this plan allows you too keep your existing wings :)
+Fortunately, I ended up coming with a plan that I like much more :)

 ## Status

-I've built most of the rough prototype, but its not finished yet.
-For now, I just have a brief description and a few pictures.
+I'm not actually done building this, so some of what I describe below is what I **intend** to do but isn't shown in the pictures.

+# Benefits

+Some things I like about this plan:

+* **Keep your table saw wings** - other plans I saw often called for removing a table saw wing and making a router table insert to take its place.
+This design allows you to keep your existing wings.

+* **Wiggle room on table insert and rail height** - this design intentionally allows you to make the insert just a little shy (say 1/16th" to 1/8th" of flush with the table saw wings because you can adjust the table with set screws to later bring it flush.
+This means you don't have to worry if you're off a little bit somewhere.

+* **Wiggle room on table insert's width** - you can get a nice friction fit of the table insert between the rails and don't have to worry about your rabbet width being perfect.
+This is because you can cut the rabbits as wide or narrow as you want and then later cut a slightly oversized table insert to fit just by taking light passes on your table saw.

+**Wiggle room on table insert's height** - Since the table insert will have set screws, you have a bit of wiggle room on its height (and corresponding rabbet height on the supports).
+That being said, you want to use something thick enough to be sturdy when your router is attached but not so thick that it interferes with the screws/bolts you use to attach the supporting rails.
+In my case, a 3/4" thick table insert seems to be just about perfect.

+**No need to drill any holes in your table saw or factory rails** - I just leverage some of the unused holes in the rails that came with the table saw.

 # Design